solo-io/gloo/docs/introduction/concepts.md

 ### Upstreams

 **Upstreams** define destinations for routes.
-Upstreams tell gloo what to route to and how to route to them. gloo determines how to handle routing for the upstream based on its `type` field.
-Upstreams have a `type`-specific `spec` field which must be used to provide routing information to gloo based on the type of upstream.
+Upstreams tell Gloo what to route to and how to route to them.
+Gloo determines how to handle routing for the upstream based on its `type` field.
+Upstreams have a `type`-specific `spec` field which must be used to provide routing information to Gloo based on the type of upstream.

-The most basic upstream type is the [`service` upstream type](TODO), which simply tells gloo of which hosts an upstream consists.
+The most basic upstream type is the [`service` upstream type](TODO), which simply tells Gloo of which hosts an upstream consists.
 More sophisticated upstream types include the [kubernetes upstream type](TODO), the [NATS upstream type](TODO), and the [AWS Lambda upstream type](TODO).

 Let's walk through an example of a kubernetes upstream in order to understand how this works.

-gloo reads in a configuration that looks like the following:
+Gloo reads in a configuration that looks like the following:

 ```yaml
 name: my-upstream